boxyhq/jackson/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-> Please check if your Feature Request has not been already raised in the [Discussions Tab](https://github.com/boxyhq/jackson/discussions), as we would like to reduce duplicates.
-If it has been already raised, simply upvote it 🔼.
+> Please check if your Feature Request has not been already raised in the [Discussions Tab](https://github.com/ory/polis/discussions), as we would like to reduce duplicates.
+If it has already been raised, simply upvote it 🔼.

 ### Is your proposal related to a problem?